 The Strait of Magellan was taken by Chile in May 1843, fearing an occupation by France or Great Britain.
 The Chile's first settlement here was named Fuerte Bulnes (on the strait's northern side).
 In 1881, Argentina recognized the strait's Chilean sovereignty.
 Steamships strarted navigation through the strait in 1840.
 Until the Panama Canal's opening (1914), Strait of Magellan was the main shipping route between the Atlantic and Pacific.
 The Punta Arenas port became a primary refueling point along the route.
 At the port were provided coal for the transiting steamships.
 However, due to unpredictable strong winds and water currents in the strait, sail ships preferred passing trough Drake Passage.

 Port Strait of Magellan cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Strait of Magellan.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Strait of Magellan, Chile.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.